Green Dealflow » The Green Dealflow blog » Considerations When Building A Solar Farm

 Considerations when building a solar farm

-In addition to developers actively seeking sites to deploy more PV, land owners are also proactively pushing for more deployment on their land in a move to generate supplementary incomes with lease prices for PV installations ranging between £3000-3500 Euros for hectare in Europe, which is a substantial increase compared to the average farm lease price of 357Euro per hectare.
+In addition to developers actively seeking sites to deploy more PV, land owners are also proactively pushing for more deployment on their land in a move to generate supplementary incomes with lease prices for PV installations ranging between £3000-3500 Euros per hectare in Europe, which is a substantial increase compared to the average farm lease price of 357Euro per hectare.
 In most countries, this trend is amplified by an ever-increasing renewable energy investment market and favorable development conditions led by various government incentive plans, such as the EU Solar Strategy.

 This article will cover the considerations when building a solar farm, from initial thoughts to the final financing.